gvwilson/thirdbit/src/fiction/bear/index.md

 "How can you be consul?
 You're not Chaghan-o!" the prince continued.

-"I am now," Captain Jinpa replied calmly.
+"I am now," Captain Jigme replied calmly.
 "The Chaghan-o very graciously allowed me to take up land there after your father seized my holdings in Loghan.
 When Consul Yisu decided to retire, offering my services as her replacement seemed the least I could do to thank